matloff/fasteR/README.md

-**Your Turn:**  The **hist** function draws 10 bins in the histogram by default, but you can choose other values.
-E.g.
+**Your Turn:**  The **hist** function draws 10 bins in the histogram by default, but you can choose other values, by specifying a second argument to the function, named **breaks**:

 ``` r
 > hist(Nile,breaks=20)